Rob Scott, D.C. Ph.D.

-Additionally, Life U is known throughout North America for its sports programs, especially its top-ranked rugby program.
-LIFE continues to influence policy makers via its forums and summits organized through the Octagon, a global think tank serving to advance dialogue on health care and in the community at large related to the University’s Eight Core Proficiencies.
+Additionally, Life University is known throughout North America for its sports programs, especially its top-ranked rugby program.
+Life U continues to influence policy makers via its forums and summits organized through the Octagon, a global think tank serving to advance dialogue on health care and in the community at large related to the University’s Eight Core Proficiencies.

 In May 2017, Rob Scott, D.C., Ph.D., was named the fifth President of Life University.
 Dr. Scott came to Life University in 2005 as the Dean of the College of Chiropractic before moving to Vice Provost and executive leadership roles in Academic Affairs.
 He has also worked as the Dean of Chiropractic at Northwestern Health Sciences University and as the Vice President for Academic Affairs at Logan College of Chiropractic.
 Most recently before his appointment to President, Dr. Scott served as University Provost from October 2015 to May 2017.
 Dr. Scott brings more than two decades of experience in academia, Chiropractic and health care to his role as President.
-His ability to lead and manage Life U’s educational programs and steer its vision forward will continue to make the this not-so-little University one that continues to change the world and create thought leaders in a variety of healthcare disciplines.
+His ability to lead and manage Life U’s educational programs and steer its vision forward will continue to make Life U a premier educational destination that changes the world and creates thought leaders in a variety of healthcare disciplines.